 A great advantage of real-time data is seeing shifts in customer desires and needs as they happen.
 The approval processes and politics of large businesses mentioned above affect these organizations' ability to identify and adjust to changing or rising customer needs quickly.
 As an SMB, your flexibility gives you the opportunity to rapidly determine if a new product or shift in focus is required to meet those needs and get that solution out into the market while your competition is still in the discussion stages.
 Agility allows you to be constantly on the move when it comes to knowing and meeting customer demands.

 Using Small Data

-Being small doesn’t have to be a disadvantage in business.
-In fact, with the right kind of data and agile processes to use it, you can succeed where your larger competitors simply cannot and use information to your advantage.
+Being small doesn't have to be a disadvantage in business.
+In fact, with the right kind of data and agile processes to use, you can succeed where your larger competitors simply cannot and use the information to your advantage.

 Asymmetric, led by former Army Delta Force operator and corporate executive, Mark Hope, can help you implement these ideas in your business.
 You can contact Mark by email at email@example.com, or by telephone at +1 866-389-4746, or you can schedule a complimentary strategy discussion by clicking here.
 You can read all of his articles on Medium.

 Mark A. Hope is the founder and CEO of Asymmetric Marketing – a unique agency specializing in building high-performing sales and marketing systems, campaigns, processes, and strategies for small businesses.
 Asymmetric has extensive experience with organizations across many industry segments.
 If you would like some help in implementing ideas like these in this article, feel free to give Mark a call at 844-494-6903 or by email at firstname.lastname@example.org.
 Read Mark's other work on Medium.